 - Number of Reviewers: At the start, determine who will need to review a storyboard and who will give final approval.
-It makes the review process more efficient and avoids the number of reviewers ballooning over time.
-Although you want to provide accurate and meaningful content, you also want to limit the number of opinions for efficiency.
+It makes the review process more efficient and avoids the number of reviewers increasing over time.
+Although you want to provide accurate and meaningful content, you also want to limit the number of opinions.

 - Draft Versions: Assume your first storyboard will be a draft document and label it as such.
 You will get feedback from stakeholders and subject matter experts and need to make revisions.
 Agree ahead of time on the number of drafts that seem reasonable, considering budget and deadlines.
 Then, stick to that number.
 Number the draft versions to avoid confusion.
 I add a vX to the filename where “X” is a number.

 - Final Approval: Get signatures of approval on final versions of a storyboard.
 Just add a line for signatures and a date at the end of the document.

 If you cringe at the thought of writing a storyboard, I taught a short course on this topic and you can purchase the recordings, templates, and resources.
 Learn more about the course at Storyboard Like a Pro.